 I've not heard back from "Dr. Cote" since.

-"Dr. Cote" is mentioned again in Alt-Nation that I cover, #NOMOREBULLSHIT article#5: "April, 13th 2018: CHRIS CORNELL’S WIDOW REVEALS WHAT MEDICAL EXAMINER TOLD HER ABOUT CAUSE OF DEATH." where I suspect "Dr. Cote" doesn't actually exist!
-I search for this "Dr. Richard J. Cote" and I got a few "Dr. Cotes" residing in my home Province of Alberta.
+"Dr. Cote" is mentioned again in Alt-Nation that I criticize, #NOMOREBULLSHIT article#5: "April, 13th 2018: CHRIS CORNELL’S WIDOW REVEALS WHAT MEDICAL EXAMINER TOLD HER ABOUT CAUSE OF DEATH." where it appears "Dr. Cote" doesn't actually exist!
+I searched for this "Dr. Richard J. Cote" and I got a few "Dr. Cotes" residing in my home Province of Alberta.

-I feel that Vicky or whoever, may have allegedly constructed fraudulent quotes implying drugs led to Chris's "suicide" and attaching a doctor's name to it.
+I suspect that Vicky or whoever, may have allegedly constructed fraudulent quotes implying drugs led to Chris's "suicide" and attached a doctor's name to it.
 She's been heavily insistent that drugs indeed lead up to Chris's death well before a toxicology report was released.

-Only in the Detroit News (Chris Cornell widow rips probe year after death) published May,15th 2018, do I read about "Dr. Cote" and his "independent analysis" of Chris Cornell's post-mortem report resulting in a sudden "3 paged report".
+Only in the Detroit News (Chris Cornell widow rips probe year after death) published May,15th 2018, do I read about a "Dr. Cote" and his "independent analysis" of Chris Cornell's post-mortem report that resulted in a sudden "3 paged report".

-Basically, "Dr. Cote" goes from "two drugs" impairing Chris's judgement and causing him to be "physical unable to be responsive," to"drugs found at their levels" would impair mental and motor functions but deadly in combination, then lastly, ". . .have synergistic depressant activity which would impair judgment, cloud intention, impair motor coordination, and inhibit the ability to physically respond to danger."
+"Dr. Cote" goes from two drugs" impairing Chris's judgement and causing him to be "physical unable to be responsive," to "drugs found at their levels" would impair mental and motor functions but deadly in combination, then lastly, ". . .have synergistic depressant activity which would impair judgment, cloud intention, impair motor coordination, and inhibit the ability to physically respond to danger."

-With the selective wording and changes in syntax, I absolutely do not believe those quotes are from a legitimate doctor who reviewed Chris's toxicology results objectively.
-Let alone the post-mortem report.
+With the selective wording and changes in syntax, I absolutely do not believe the quotes from "Dr Cote" are from a legitimate doctor who reviewed Chris's toxicology results objectively.

 With "Dr. Cote" you get three different statements made within a four month period.
-Regardless whether or not those quotes are from an actual "Dr. Richard J. Cote", I find highly suspicious and blatantly manipulative.
+Regardless whether or not those quotes are from an actual "Dr. Richard J. Cote", It's highly suspicious and manipulative.

-Dr. Micheal Hunter was the host of the latest television special on Reelz Channel titled, On Autopsy: The Last Hours of Chris Cornell.
+Dr. Michael Hunter was the host of the latest television special on Reelz TV network titled, On Autopsy: The Last Hours of Chris Cornell.

-I've never subscribed to Reelz Channel nor have I heard or seen the television show "On Autopsy."
-It was only until I've read that Chris would be covered within a documentary style program that covers the "sudden" and "unusual" deaths of celebrities.
+I've personally never subscribed to Reelz nor have I heard of the television show "On Autopsy."
+It was only until I read that Chris would be covered in a documentary style program that covers the "sudden" and "unusual" deaths of celebrities.

-Alternative Nation covers Dr. Hunter's statements several times, making it clear he is an expert in his profession, having performed over 5,000 autopsies!
+Alternative Nation covers Dr. Hunter's statements several times, making it clear he is an expert in his profession, who performed over 5,000 autopsies.
 Alt-Nation lets their readers know however that Dr. Hunter did not perform Chris's autopsy and has little knowledge of Chris's mental health and treatment over the years.
-An important declaimer for Alt-Nation to mention yet I found Dr. Hunter, and the bullshit "Autopsy" program covering Chris, strongly pushing Chris's past struggles of alcoholism, addiction prescription medications and depression heavily to the public.

 From Alternative Nation: Medical Examiner Reveals What He Believes Could Have Saved Chris Cornell